vestrel00/contacts-android/howto/howto-get-familiar-with-api-entities.md

 First, it's important to understand the most basic concept of the [Android Contacts Provider / ContactsContract][1].
 Afterwards, everything in this library should just make sense.

-There is only one thing you need to outside of this library.
+There is only one thing you need to know outside of this library.
 The library handles the rest of the details so you don't have to =)

 #### Contacts Provider / ContactsContract Basic Concept